watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/web-chat-security-simple/README.md

 This example demonstrates how to enable security with web chat.
 It will show how to create a JWT that can be used to securely authorize a webpage to access your web chat.

-This example only demonstrates how to authenticate an already logged-in user to IBM watsonx Assistant.
-If you need an example demonstrating how to handle the case where a user logs into a site in the middle of a session or if you want to see how to include encrypted payloads as part of the JWT, review our full [Enabling security for IBM watsonx Assistant web chat](../web-chat-security) example.
+This example demonstrates how to authenticate an already logged-in user to IBM watsonx Assistant.
+These are the minimum steps required to enable web chat security.
+If you need an example demonstrating how to handle the case where a user logs into a site in the middle of a session or if you want to see how to include encrypted payloads as part of the JWT, review our full [Enabling security for IBM watsonx Assistant web chat](../web-chat-security-complex) example.

 It demonstrates: